 We also sought advice from John-Derek Clarke, Executive Director of Masters Programs at Western University’s Ivey Business School, and Darren Dahl, Senior Associate Dean of Faculty and Research at the University of British Columbia’s Sauder School of Business, where standard GMAT scores are required.

-But first, here’s a detailed breakdown of GMAT requirements for Canadian business programs across the country.
+But first, here is a detailed breakdown of GMAT requirements at Canadian business schools across the country.

 |Business School||Program||GMAT required?||Avg.
 GMAT Score||Min.
 GMAT Score||Application Tips|